programming-kkw/cpp-important-programs/CONTRIBUTING.md

 Once you have pushed your changes to your forked repository, you will need to open a Pull Request.
 You can do this by going to your forked repository page on GitHub and clicking the "New pull request" button.

 ## 9. Adding Issue Number in the Pull Request Message

-## 8. Adding Issue Number in the Pull Request Message

 When you open a pull request, it's a good practice to include the issue number that the pull request relates to.
 This helps the repository maintainers to keep track of the changes made to the repository and to understand the context of the pull request.